RoMe: Towards Large Scale Road Surface Reconstruction via Mesh Representation: EXPERIMENTS

-{\bf Comparison with COLMAP:} RoMe's robustness to moving objects surpasses that of COLMAP~\cite{schoenberger2016sfm}, as illustrated in Fig.~\ref{fig:colmap}.
-We selected the $scene$-$0655$ from the nuScenes dataset and masked all mobile obstacles.
+For comparison, we select the $scene$-$0655$ from the nuScenes dataset and masked all mobile obstacles.
+As presented in Fig.~\ref{fig:colmap}, the robustness of RoMe on moving objects significantly surpasses the COLMAP~\cite{schoenberger2016sfm}.
 The BEV mesh generated by COLMAP (with the Poisson mesher) tends to produce holes when encountering moving objects.
-In contrast, RoMe consistently generates a complete road mesh, provided there's at least one frame with a clear view of the road surface.
+In contrast, RoMe consistently generates a complete road mesh, provided at least one frame has a clear view of the road surface.
 Additionally, RoMe can simultaneously produce BEV semantics.